On the limits of the Navier-Stokes equations

 where $M_{maxw}^{(i,j,k)}$ corresponds to $M_{even}^{(i,j,k)}$ if the latter is obtained by using a Maxwell distribution.
 Condition (31), formulated for the elements of the pressure tensor, is physically equivalent to (53).

-The physical background for the assumptions in (53) is that odd moments occur only in the form of a deviation from equilibrium, whereas even moments also exist in equilibrium.
-Thus, (53) rules out solutions far away from equilibrium.
+The physical background for condition (53) is that odd moments occur only in the form of a deviation from equilibrium, whereas even moments also exist in equilibrium.
+Thus, (53) rules out solutions far away from equilibrium and thereby has the character of a hidden linearization.
 Since condition (53) is applied throughout the derivation of the Navier--Stokes system, it is an absolute necessity that solutions of the Navier--Stokes system obey (53) in order to be regarded as physically valid.
-One possibilty to check this a posteriori is to calculate $p_{ii}$ and $p_{ij}$ following from (37) and ensure that $|p_{ij}|/p_{ii} \ll 1$.
+One possibilty to check this a posteriori is to calculate $p_{ii}$ and $p_{ij}$ following from (37) and ensure that $|p_{ij}| \ll p_{ii}$ and $|p_{ii} - p| \ll p$.

-4. Another validity check for solutions of the Navier--Stokes system consists in the requirement that the energy equation (70) is satisfied.
-This requirement is of special importance if the Navier--Stokes system [(23),(60),(61)] is not used in its complete form.
-In the case of the ``incompressible Navier--Stokes equations'' it is clear from the beginning that this check will have a negative outcome (see Section 8).
+Condition (53) is a strong constraint for the applicabiliy of the Navier--Stokes system [(23),(60),(61)], but without it, it would not be possible to get a closed system of equations, decoupled from higher--order moments.
+One consequence of this condition is that fluid equations can be extracted only pairwise from the infinite set of moment equations, where the first of these has to describe an odd moment, and the second an even moment.
+In our case, the pair consists of eqs.~(60) and (61).
+It is important to note that this pair is inseparable.
+If it is separated nonetheless, as in certain simplified versions of the Navier--Stokes system, the treatment becomes inconsistent, insofar as terms of given order are kept in one part of the system, but disregarded in the other.

-5. The conditions summarized above define another limit, viz.~the limit between real and virtual hydro\-dy\-na\-mics, where virtual hydrodynamics refers to the case that mathematical solutions without physical validity are obtained, and misinterpreted as physically real.
-Examples are solutions of the incompressible Navier--Stokes or Euler equations (see Section 8), and so--called blowup solutions which lead to unbounded values of the fluid variables.
-The Millennium Prize, too, pertains to virtual hydrodynamics.
-The prescribed task, challenging as it may be under mathematical aspects, lies outside the range of justified physics.
+The above conditions [(88),(22),(53)] set a tight margin to the physical validity of the Navier--Stokes system [(23),(60),(61)].
+It will be easily possible to get into solutions which are mathematically correct, but physically invalid.
+A validity check a posteriori will therefore be a need.